Virtuoso Flow

 • Set some data to context (to be used in conjunctions with other actions, such as executing a journey, where you want to pass a specific data to the corresponding execution)

-Note: you can provide multiple actions as part of each flow, and they will be executed sequentially.
+You can provide multiple actions as part of each flow, and they will be executed sequentially.
 For example, you can execute multiple journeys, trigger a webhook message, and trigger a slack message.

 # Examples and ideas